snowleo208/mooc-coursework/6.00.1x/week5/Notes.md

 > can change base behaviour in `MITPerson` class, as all subclasses inherit that method
 > or change behaviour of a lower class in hierarchy, like from Undergraduates -> Student
 > modularize: capture a behaviour locally, in its own class only

+**Don't expose your internal presentation**, the method should be `allStudents` rather than `students`:
+> hide your procedure in the object
+> just need to change inside procedures when you need, don't need to change method name once more
+> the usage of this object remains unchanged

+# Generators
+Can separate the concept of a long sequence of objects, from the actual process of computing them directly.
+Allows to generate a new item when it's needed, rather than throw out a big object.

+- use `yield` inside
+- use `__next__()` to get the next value